iCliniq Logo

 • Inform in case of pregnancy or planning for pregnancy.

-• Breastfeeding mothers should inform their doctors regarding their health status.
+• Breastfeeding mothers should inform their doctors about their health status.

 How To Take Tizanidine?

-• Tizanidine tablets or capsules should be taken orally with water, with or without food, in the accurate doses and schedule as the doctor suggests based on the clinical condition and diagnosis.
-The drug is usually suggested by the doctor three times daily.
+• Tizanidine tablets or capsules should be taken orally with water, with or without food, at the doses and schedule the doctor recommends, based on the clinical condition and diagnosis.
+The doctor usually suggests the drug three times daily.

-• The tablet or capsule should be taken as a whole; it is advised not to crush or chew the tablets and not to open the capsules while consuming the medication.
+• The tablet or capsule should be taken whole; it is advised not to crush or chew the tablets, and not to open the capsules while taking the medication.

 • It is advised not to stop taking the drug suddenly without the doctor's consent.